Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.Herbaceous Perennials

 Ceratostigma plumbaginoides (Leadwort) – Tolerant of light shade or full sun.
 This low maintenance groundcover provides clean green foliage throughout the summer, with blue flowers starting in July and continuing through late October!
 With the onset of cool weather, the foliage turns brick red.
 An interesting addition to the garden since it provides 5 solid months of color and interest!

-Chrysogonum virginianum var. australe (Gold Star) – Native!
-Although perfectly hardy, this is the Southern form of our native wildflower.
-It has a nice low compact habit, only growing to 6” and dark green foliage.
+Chrysogonum virginianum 'Superstar (Gold Star) – Native!
+It has a nice low compact habit, only growing to 5” and dark green foliage.
 The golden yellow flowers are produced in profusion from late April through early June, often with repeat blooms during the fall.
+This groundcover is both deer resistant and exceptionally easy to grow.
+It is called Superstar since the foliage is cleaner and more vigorous than seedling forms, remaining attractive through the summer season.

 Cimicifuga simplex ‘Hillside Black Beauty’ (Snakeroot) – Dark purple foliage that is tolerant of nearly full sun conditions.
 In fact, the foliage is more dark purple if exposed to more sun, although it is shade tolerant.
 White flowers appear on 4-5’ stems in late summer.